 181 Cuba St, Te Aro, Wellington

-I’ve included three shots to show you the main seating areas, from the most popular street-side (above), through the long hall with its single row of tables (further above), to a room at the back with coloured glass where people tend not to go, but which is definitely the nicest.
-Not sure if the latter is only for the cool people or something.
-But it can be booked for groups at times.
+I’ve included three shots to show you the main seating areas, from the most popular street-side (immediately above), through the long hall with its single row of tables (further above), to a room at the back with coloured glass where people tend not to go, but which is definitely the nicest.

-Despite being large inside, the street frontage is small and not very obvious.
-However, just look out for the more distinct Cuba Street landmark Slow Boat Records next door.
+As mentioned, the street frontage is small and not very obvious.
+However, just look out for the more distinctive Cuba Street landmark Slow Boat Records next door.

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.